On this page

 - disabled with limited capability for work and getting Personal Independence Payment (PIP), Disability Living Allowance (DLA), Attendance Allowance or an Armed Forces Independence Payment

-If you’re a part-time student, you can apply if you can show that you can meet the conditions in your claimant commitment.
+Part-time students can apply if they can fulfil their claimant commitment.
 For example, if you have time to work.

 Applying for Universal Credit